odyslam/starknet-node/README.md

 - Let it boot 🔜
 - Visit balena-cloud and view the logs of the device

-balena will automatically build the application from the repository, package it into Docker containers and deliver it to your Raspberry pi to run it.
+Balena will automatically build the application from the repository, package it into Docker containers and deliver it to your Raspberry pi.
 Building the containers on the cloud server is much faster than building them on the device itself.

 You can also manage your device via balena-cloud:
 ![image](https://user-images.githubusercontent.com/13405632/158053365-c0d7ac4b-3acf-4cf2-9e36-45b7400027ca.png)